 Cars are great for freedom but hard on the budget.
 Insurance is required (at least $400 per year or more), and taxes, gasoline, etc., all add to your costs.
 If your car breaks down, be prepared to spend more money to have it repaired.
 If you are thinking of getting a car, there will be an orientation session just for you called GET MOVING.
 Finally, do not forget that you will make friends with Americans who have cars who will probably be happy to give you a ride from time to time.

 Do not be surprised if the academic structure at UT is completely different from what you are used to.
-The academic calendar for 2018–19 is as follows:
+Please refer to our academic calendar.

 You may find that it is very helpful when signing up for classes to have a copy of your academic record or transcript from your home university.
 Some classes have prerequisites, and you may have to show proof that you have taken the necessary prerequisites before being allowed to take the course at UT.